onap/dcaegen2/docs/sections/services/snmptrap/architecture.rst

 **SNMPTRAP** runs in a docker container based on python 3.6.
 Running an instance of **SNMPTRAP** will result in arriving traps being published to the topic specified by config binding services.
-If CBS is not present, SNMPTRAP will look for or a JSON configuration file specified via the environment variable CBS_SIM_JSON at startup.
+If CBS is not present, SNMPTRAP will look for a JSON configuration file specified via the environment variable CBS_SIM_JSON at startup.
 Note that relative paths will be located from the bin (<SNMPTRAP base directory>/bin directory.
 E.g.